ros2/design/articles/141_static_remapping.md

 - `**` matches zero or more tokens delimited by slashes
 - `rosservice://` prefixed to the match makes the rule apply to only services
 - `rostopic://` prefixed to the match makes the rule apply to only topics
-- `nodename:` prefixed to the match makes it apply only to a node with that name, which could be a FQN
+- `nodename:` prefixed to the match makes it apply only to a node with that name

 The operators `*` and `**` are similar to the globbing behavior in bash.
 `**` behaves similar to its use in bash>=4.0 with the globstar option set.